funeralzone/valueobjects/README.md

 All you have to do to create a new VO is write a class which implements the `ValueObject` interface.
 You don't extend from anywhere else.
 You don't have to write large amounts of code to conform to a bloated interface.

-Of course, if your domain is dealing with lots of numbers, you don't want to have to keep coding the same logic hundreds of times.
+Of course, if your domain is dealing with the same types of value over and over again, you don't want to have to keep coding the same logic hundreds of times.
 So we've provided you with some traits which implement some or all of the interface.
 You can find them under:

 *src/Scalars*